photoprism/photoprism-docs/docs/getting-started/raspberry-pi.md

 !!! tldr ""
     Running an image with `:latest` tag does not cause Docker to automatically download new images.

+#### Config Examples ####

-    We recommend that you compare your `docker-compose.yml` with our examples at [dl.photoprism.app/docker](https://dl.photoprism.app/docker/) from time to time in case there are new configuration options or other improvements.
+We recommend that you compare your own `docker-compose.yml` with [our latest examples](https://dl.photoprism.app/docker/) from time to time, as they may include new [config options](config-options.md) or other improvements relevant to you.

+#### MariaDB Server ####

+Our [config examples](https://dl.photoprism.app/docker/) are generally based on the latest [MariaDB Server](https://mariadb.com/kb/en/mariadb-server-release-dates/) release to take advantage of performance improvements.
+This does not mean [older versions](index.md#databases) are no longer supported and you have to upgrade immediately.

+!!! tldr ""
+    If MariaDB fails to start after upgrading from an earlier version (or migrating from MySQL), the internal management schema may be outdated.
+See [Troubleshooting MariaDB Problems](troubleshooting/mariadb.md#version-upgrade) for instructions on how to fix this.

 ### Troubleshooting ###